 Injuries to the soft tissues, which include the tongue, cheeks, gums, and lips, can result in bleeding.
 To control the bleeding, here's what to do:

 - Rinse your mouth with a mild saltwater solution

 - Use a moistened piece of gauze or tea bag to apply pressure to the bleeding site.
 Hold in place for 15 to 20 minutes.

 - To both control bleeding and relieve pain, hold a cold compress to the outside of the mouth or cheek in the affected area for 5 to 10 minutes.

 If a wire breaks or sticks out of a bracket or band and is poking your cheek, tongue, or gum, try using the eraser end of a pencil to push the wire into a more comfortable position.
-If you can’t reposition the wire, cover the end with orthodontic wax, a small cotton ball, or a piece of gauze until you can get to your orthodontist’s office.
+If you can't reposition the wire, cover the end with orthodontic wax, a small cotton ball, or a piece of gauze until you can get to your Exceptional Dental orthodontist's office.
 Never cut the wire, as you could end up swallowing it or breathing it into your lungs.
-Book an appointment at the nearest Exceptional Dental as soon as possible.
+Book an appointment at your nearest Exceptional Dentist as soon as possible.

 Temporarily reattach loose braces with a small piece of orthodontic wax.
 Alternatively, place the wax over the braces to provide a cushion.
 If the problem is a loose band, save it and call your orthodontist for an appointment to have it re-cemented or replaced (and to have missing spacers replaced).